 By the time he got back to the bedroom my new outfit was in the closet.
 I was naked on the bed, except for earrings.
 He took me.
 Edward’s image and voice swirled in my mind as he did.

 Edward jolted me to a new life track yet I wanted the security of the worn security thread of marriage and motherhood, my husband to remain faithful plus Edward’s excitement I wanted it all.
 My husband’s swinging agenda provided the excuse to see Edward and still keep my family intact, so I lied to myself.

 "Vixen, why are you smiling?”

-“I am thinking how lucky I am, honey.”
+“I am thinking about how lucky I am, honey.”